-After we have established a need for strategic management and what it is, we move to the foundations.
-We emphasize its military and business origins (mostly emphasizing the business part) and ask the students why health care organizations have adopted it as a management philosophy.
+After we have established a need for strategic management, we move to the foundations.
+We emphasize its military and business origins (primarily emphasizing the business part) and ask the students why health care organizations have adopted it as a management philosophy.
 This question quickly gets us back to change but most students get the point.
 In this discussion, we also differentiate strategic management from health policy.
-Mike Morrisey does a nice job of explaining health policy in Perspective 1-4.
-This discussion should conclude that strategic management concerns one organization coping with a changing environment while health policy concerns many organizations and the "rules" for provider and consumer behavior.
+Mike Morrisey does a nice job of explaining health policy in Perspective 1-3.
+This discussion should conclude that strategic management concerns one organization coping with a changing environment whereas health policy concerns many organizations and the "rules" for provider and consumer behavior.